 Gain or loss will be recognized on a sale of common units, senior units, or deferred participation units equal to the difference between the amount realized and the holder's tax basis for the common units, senior units, or deferred participation units sold.
 A holder's amount realized will be measured by the sum of the cash or the fair market value of other property received plus that holder's share of our nonrecourse liabilities.
 Because the amount realized includes a holder's share of our nonrecourse liabilities, the gain recognized on the sale of common units, senior units, or deferred participation units could result in a tax liability in excess of any cash received from such sale.
-Prior distributions from us in excess of cumulative net taxable income in respect of common units, senior units, or deferred participation units which decreased a holder's tax basis in such common units, senior units, or deferred participation units, senior units, or deferred participation units, senior units, or deferred participation units, senior units, senior units, or deferred participation units, even if the price is less than that holder's original cost.
+Prior distributions from us in excess of cumulative net taxable income in respect of common units, senior units, or deferred participation units which decreased a holder's tax basis in such common units, senior units, or deferred participation units, senior units, senior units, or deferred participation units, senior units, senior units, senior units, or deferred participation units, senior units, senior units, senior units, or deferred participation units, senior units, senior units, senior units, or deferred participation units, senior units, senior units, senior units, or deferred participation units, senior units, senior units, or deferred participation units, senior units, senior units, or deferred participation units, senior units, senior units, senior units, or deferred participation units, senior units, senior units, senior units, or deferred participation units, senior units, senior units, senior units, or deferred participation units, senior units, senior units, or deferred participation units, senior units, senior units, senior units, senior units, senior units, senior units, or deferred participation units, senior units, senior units,

 Should the IRS successfully contest our convention to amortize only a portion of the Section 743(b) adjustment attributable to an amortizable intangible asset described in Section 197 of the Internal Revenue Code after a sale of common units, senior units, or deferred participation units, a holder could realize additional gain from the sale of common units, senior units, or deferred participation units than had such convention been respected.
-See "-Tax Treatment of Holders of Common Units, Senior Units and Deferred Participation Units -Section 754 Election."
+See "-Tax Treatment of Holders of Common Units, Senior Units and Deferred Participation Units-Section 754 Election."
 In that case, the holder may have been entitled to additional deductions against income in prior years but may be unable to claim them, with the result to that holder of greater overall taxable income than appropriate.
 Greenberg Traurig, LLP is unable to opine as to the validity of the convention but believe such a contest by the IRS to be unlikely because a successful contest could result in substantial additional deductions to other holders.